 On other occasions we weren’t as lucky.
 We have been known to walk for miles, finally catch a ride part of the way, and walk for miles looking for another ride to take us further.
 One day we missed the afternoon chores because it took us over two hours to return home from Pahoa (from which a direct trip should only take about half an hour door to door).
 The trick we have learned is to allow extra time to get anywhere when hitch hiking, because you never know when the right ride or no ride at all will come along.

-We’ve met some really interesting individuals (including traveling Canadians, many people from Alaska, farm-steaders who have been here since the 60’s, and surfing Mexicans.
+We’ve met some really interesting individuals, including traveling Canadians, many people from Alaska, farm-steaders who have been here since the 60’s, and surfing Mexicans.
 (It seems that 90% of the people here in Hawaii come from somewhere else.)
-But some of the best rides we’ve caught have been from people with pick-up trucks, where we can climb in the back and ride freely with the wind in our hair, we don’t have to bother with small talk, and we can enjoy the towering trees through Lava State Park.
+But some of the best rides we’ve caught have been from people with pick-up trucks, where we can climb in the back and ride freely with the wind in our hair, we don’t have to bother with small talk, and we can enjoy the towering trees through Lava Tree State Monument Park.